darktable article lede image

 multi-instances

 One of the upcoming new feature in darktable is the ability to use the same development module several times.
 By applying the same module multiple times and combining them with blendif it is possible to do some effects that could not be achieved previously without using external tools like the gimp.
-Modules that can be instantiated multiple times have a new icon in their header, next to the “reset” button.
-Clicking that icon will open a pop-up menu that allows you to create a new instance of the module, change the order in which the different instances are applied, or delete an instance of the module.

 Importing Lightroom Development

 One of the most time consuming work for any photographer is probably the development process.
 Lot of time behind a computer screen to adjust the curves, the contrast, the colors, the sharpness… All these are application specific, that is, the development process done with Lightroom is not compatible with AfterShot Pro or darktable (to name just few raw processing softwares around).
 This makes it really difficult to move from one software to another.
+The risk is loosing all the work done so far with a specific tool.
+After years, when the library contains some ten thousands pictures no one is ready for the switch.

 profiling sensor and photon noise